ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

 SELECT username, granted_role FROM dba_role_privs WHERE username='ASMSNMP';

-Creating the ASMSNMP User Using ASMCMD
+Creating ASMSNMP User with ASMCMD

 Step 1: Open ASMCMD